3. The Basics of PHP

 $i = 0;

-$j = 0; // these two variables are not known to a function f
+$j = 0; // these two variables are known only to a function f

-// only if the function explicitly declares them using the global statement
+// only if it explicitly declares with the global instruction

 f1();